tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

+Starting with version 1.1.0, the cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against spam comment.

 = Using with IP2Location WordPress Plugins =

 If you have correctly installed one of the IP2Location plugins (